 Vampires are made by exsanguination of a human, and then feeding them vampire blood.
 The vampire who feeds them then becomes their sire, and is bound to them always -- able to feel their distress and eventually locate them.
-Vampires can also "ghoul" other races through the utilization of Sangromancy, which is an immense source of power for them, but the edicts of the Consortium require that they no longer ghoul non-humans against their will.
+Vampires can also "ghoul" other races through the utilization of Sangromancy, which is an immense source of power for them.
 Additionally, the blood of other races has different effects on vampires.
 This is listed below:

 Mages: Nutritious, enhances magic.

 Other Vampires: Doubly nutritious.
 (Once a vampire becomes several thousand years old, they can subsist only on the blood of other vampires.)